wiseman/clj-viterbi/README.md

 ## Example

-Here's an HMM that describes a model where a person can be either healthy of feverish, and can exhibit symptoms based on their health (taken from https://en.wikipedia.org/wiki/Viterbi_algorithm):
+Here's an HMM that describes a model where a person can be either healthy or feverish, and can exhibit symptoms based on their health (taken from https://en.wikipedia.org/wiki/Viterbi_algorithm):

 ![Screenshot of Mavelous running in a desktop